9 common problems with Velux windows & our fix or replace suggestions

 Solution 2: A specialist installer like us can replace the double-glazed unit whilst allowing you to keep the existing frames, which is more cost-effective than replacing the whole window.

-Problem 9: Broken handles or hinges
+Problem 9: Broken handles or hinges, not closing properly

 Solution 1: If you’re a confident DIYer, you can order hinges, handles, and other spare parts, directly from Velux and attempt to replace them yourself.

-Solution 2: If you do not feel confident replacing yourself and would rather leave the work to qualified professional, give a certified Velux window expert, like us, a call and we will take care of it for you.
+Solution 2: If you do not feel confident replacing yourself and would rather leave the work to a qualified professional, give a certified Velux window expert, like us, a call and we will take care of it for you.

 Resolve common problems with Velux windows today!